kohicha/Burp-Suite-Certified-Practitioner-BSCP-Study/Notes/Testing for file upload vulnerabilities.md

 > You can check whether or not the server validates the Original Content-type of the file you are uploading, for example, you uploaded an image, but then you change the contents and file name of it to `.php`, and the server still executes the file as if it was a .php file.
 Read [[Web shell upload via Content-Type restriction bypass]].

 # Uploading the file to another directory
-Now, we can actually try and chain some vulnerabilities whenever we do
+Now, we can actually try and chain some vulnerabilities when trying to exploit file upload vulnerabilities.
+We can use path traversal, to upload the file to another directory.
+This is because there is no sanitation function that is implemented or working on the server side of the application, in which can be exploited by the attacker.